-2483 7.2 Federation Assurance Level (FAL)
+7.2 Federation Assurance Level (FAL)

 [SP 800-63] defines three dimensions of assurance: IAL, AAL, and FAL.
-The use of a PIV credential or a derived PIV credential for authentication in a federation transaction will determine the IAL and AAL of that transaction, but the FAL is determined independently of the credential itself.
-As with all credentials, the PIV credential MAY be used with any FAL, regardless of the IAL and AAL that the credential represents.
+The use of a PIV Card or a derived PIV credential for authentication in a federation transaction will determine the IAL and AAL of that transaction, but the FAL is determined independently of the credential itself.
+As with all credentials, a PIV credential MAY be used with any FAL, regardless of the IAL and AAL that the credential represents.
 Guidance for determining the correct FAL for a given application is available in [SP 800-63].

-2491 The IAL, AAL, and FAL SHALL be known to the RP during the federation transaction.

-2492 This information MAY be pre-established or the IdP MAY communicate this at runtime in the assertion.
-For example, the information can be presented using technologies defined in [RFC 8485] or [SAML-AC].
+The IAL, AAL, and FAL SHALL be known to the RP at the conclusion of the federation transaction.
+This information MAY be pre-established or the IdP MAY communicate this at runtime in the assertion.
+For example, the information can be presented using technologies defined in [RFC 8485], [OIDC4IA], or [SAML-AC].

-34The IdP is usually operated by the issuer of the PIV Card or derived PIV credential.
+43The IdP is usually operated by the issuing department or agency of the PIV Card.